stmorare/Azure-Cloud-Projects/Chapter 1 - Introduction to Azure and  Cloud Computing.md

 			  Directory**, allow businesses to manage user identities and control access to resources securely.
 This is particularly useful for organizations with stringent security requirements, such as **financial institutions or healthcare providers**.

+- **Integration**:
+	- Azure seamlessly integrates with other Microsoft products and services, such as Office 365, Dynamics 365, and Active Directory.
+	- This integration simplifies the management of cloud and on-premises environments, providing a unified and cohesive experience.

+	- ***EXAMPLE***: a business using Office 365 for productivity can easily integrate it with Azure  Active Directory to manage user access and enhance security.